Pandas Drop First Column From DataFrame

 1. Quick Examples of Drop First Column From DataFrame

-If you are in a hurry, below are some quick examples of how to drop/delete the first column from pandas DataFrame.
+If you are in a hurry, below are some quick examples of how to drop/delete the first column from DataFrame.

-# Below are quick example
+# Below are the quick examples

 # Example 1: Drop first column of dataframe

-# using iloc[]
+# Using iloc[]

 df2 = df.iloc[: , 1:]